SaulSilver/exercises/src/css-exercises/horizontal-scrolling/README.md

 # Horizontal scrolling layout

+Mainly for mobile layout but also applicable for different viewports.
 The final result should achieve the following layout

 [![Image from Gyazo](https://i.gyazo.com/c0a9111efbd85b1aee941aff3c814d53.gif)](https://gyazo.com/c0a9111efbd85b1aee941aff3c814d53)